-Although North America holds just 3% of the world’s total ISO 14001 registrations, registrations have increased over the long-term, albeit at a much slower rate than the rest of the world.
+Although North America holds just 3% of the world’s total ISO 14001 registrations.
+Registrations have increased over the long-term, albeit at a much slower rate than the rest of the world.

-A copy of the ISO 14001 standard >>
+Purchase your copy of the ISO 14001 standard >>

 - Implement, maintain, and improve an EMS